Portia Li

-After 33 years at World Journal, in 2020 Li founded the weekly Chinese-English bilingual Wind Newspaper / 風報, covering the San Francisco region.
+In 2020, Li founded the weekly Chinese-English bilingual Wind Newspaper / 風報, covering the San Francisco region.
 Li serves as publisher and editor.

 Biography

 Li, a native of Hong Kong, is the daughter of a Hong Kong businessman.
 After graduating from journalism school in Taiwan, she worked for three years for Hong Kong's largest daily newspaper Oriental Daily News.
 Li came to the US in 1984, continued her education with a master's degree from Utah State University, and started reporting in San Francisco for the World Journal in 1986.
 She was one of the speakers at the Ascend conference sponsored by the Asian Pacific Islander American Public Affairs Association (APAPA), the Asian Studies Department of the City College of San Francisco, the Japan Policy Research Institute and the Center on the Pacific Rim at USF, and the Stanford Center for East Asia Studies.
 Li has twice been awarded for her journalism by the Northern California Chinese Media Association and the Society for Professional Journalists.